 On the other hand, there are some cards and rewards programs that can be considered a jack of all trades in both utility and redemption options.
 The RBC Avion Visa Infinite card and the RBC Avion Rewards program are two such elements that you need to involve yourself in if you want to truly maximize miles and points for your travels.

-Let’s dive into our review of the RBC Avion Visa Infinite credit card.
+Let’s dive into our review of the RBC Avion Visa Infinite credit card and why it is one of our favorite cards at Frugal Flyer.

 The RBC Avion Visa Infinite card earns Avion Elite points and gives cardholders the opportunity to earn 1.25x Avion Elite points on all travel purchases.

-Check out our RBC Avion Visa Infinite review for full details about this card.
+Check out our RBC Avion Visa Infinite card review for more details.

 The RBC Avion Visa Infinite card earns points on a two-tier structure: